Get ready for study

 - Online courses – take the time to familiarise yourself with your online learning environment as soon as you can, including what’s there and how to find your way around.

 - Paper based – If your course is paper based you will receive a pack of course materials.
 Make sure you read through any introductory information about your studies, and organise your materials when you get them.
 If there's a checklist use it to ensure that everything's there.
-Paper-based courses may still have a page in Online Campus with additional information, so check this as well as any printed course material you receive.
+Paper-based courses may still have an online page in MYOP with additional information, so check this as well as any printed course material you receive.
+How to log in to MYOP

 If anything you need is missing or you need any help getting to know the online learning environment, contact us